spencermountain/wtf_wikipedia/README.md

 ## But what about...

 ### Parsoid:
-Wikimedia's [Parsoid javascript parser](https://www.mediawiki.org/wiki/Parsoid) is the official wikiscript parser.
+Wikimedia's [Parsoid javascript parser](https://www.mediawiki.org/wiki/Parsoid) is the official wikiscript parser, and is pretty cool.
 It reliably turns wikiscript into HTML, but not valid XML.

 To use it for data-mining, you'll need to: